 In general, major Town functions in Mashpee are conducted from several main public buildings – Town Hall, the Public Works Department, the Police Station, the Fire Station, Water District Building, and several smaller public buildings.
 Three school buildings, a Senior Center, and Library also provide a variety of services to the Town’s population.
 Various municipal departments are integral in enhancing and protecting the quality of life that is so important to the residents of Mashpee.
 In particular, the Public Works Department is responsible for:

-Services and facilities related to wastewater

 Town road maintenance, repair, and construction

 Stormwater maintenance

-Town building maintenance.
+Town building maintenance

+School-related wastewater services and facilities related to wastewater

 The Police Department, Fire Department, and Emergency Management provide a vital public safety role for the community protecting the overall health, safety, and welfare of residents.
 The School Department maintains three school buildings and an operating budget that, on average, represents a significant portion of the Town’s operating budget, providing a high level of educational and human services.